IntersectMBO/plutus/doc/read-the-docs-site/adr/0006-term-with-type-information.md

                         deriving stock (Functor, Show, Generic)
 ```

-We proposed to add a term type that is distinguished from the current type in that it carries [
+We proposed to add a term type for PIR and PLC that is distinguished from the current type in that it carries [
 type](https://github.com/input-output-hk/plutus/blob/06c5831ea5934beef2f4c4178a8c53771381f1bf/plutus-core/plutus-core/src/PlutusCore/Core/Type.hs#L93)
 information.
 The proposed term types include a generic term type,